 Get freelance writing work without pitching: How to get editors to come to you with commissions

-It might not last forever, but having editors approach you with work is a godsend in the feast or famine world of freelance writing.
+It might not last forever, but getting writing work without pitching is a godsend in the feast or famine world of freelancing.

 1. Look for publications that have a strong content or editorial calendar

 Over the years, I’ve had between 6 – 10 different editors regularly coming to me with commissions.

 The similarity between all these publications is that they have a strong editorial direction.

 I don’t mean that they know their readers, and are publishing content that is exactly in line with their publication’s ethos (although of course they do and are).

 I mean they either plan their content for each quarter or they have relationships with advertisers or brands that they need to feature or be cognisant of.